 In this session, we will discuss the interplay between workers’ compensation and leave management strategies.
 While these areas are covered under different jurisdictions (in some cases, many jurisdictions), there is also an opportunity to utilize similar strategies to mitigate the impact of days away from work.
 We will explore intra-organizational programs and collaborative methods for creation, implementation, and deployment of robust return-to-work programs.

-DMEC members receive free registration for webinars.
-Log in to your DMEC account prior to registering to receive member pricing.
+Webinars are free for DMEC members.
+To receive free pricing, log in to your DMEC account prior to registering.